thrishapraveen/cse15l-lab-reports/lab1.md

 ## command `ls`
-1. An example of using the command with no arguments:![Image](cd_Example1.png)
+1. An example of using the command with no arguments:![Image](cd_Example1.png) Working directory: Before the command was run, `/home` was the working directory.
+After the command was run, the working directory changed to `/home`.

+Why I got this output: The command `cd` requires an argument, which is `messages` here.
+The command `cd` anyways doesn't output anything anyways, but an error is thrown.

+QUESTION: IS THIS THE RIGHT WAY TO EXPLAIN THE OUTPUT?

+Error: none

 2. An example of using the command with a path to a directory as an argument:![Image](cd_Example1.png)